Rohith540-web/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ## Result:
 Thus the program to implement the K Means Clustering for Customer Segmentation is written and verified using python programming.

-## Result:
-Thus the program to implement the K Means Clustering for Customer Segmentation is written and verified using python programming.